China sets trial for dissident who chronicled rights abuses

 - Mauled in Montana woods, grizzly-bear researcher walks 2 miles with fractured skull for help

-Huang’s mother said in a letter earlier this week that she feared for her son’s ailing health.
+Huang’s mother, Pu Wenqing, said in a letter earlier this week that she worried about her son’s ailing health.
+She urged authorities to transfer him to a hospital to receive treatment for his limited kidney function and severe weight loss, among other ailments.

+Pu Fei, a colleague of Huang’s, said the activist’s supporters believe he should be freed for humanitarian reasons.

+“We have called on the authorities to take into consideration his deteriorating health and let him go,” Pu said by phone.
+“Not to mention they have kept him in jail without any evidence.”